acidb/mobiscroll-docs/docs/react/eventcalendar/timeline.md

 ### The sidebar, their header and footer
 Besides the resource template, an additional sidebar can be rendered on the opposite end of the row and there are three approaches you can take:
-- Use the [renderSidebar](#renderer-renderSidebar) option to render a custom sidebar on the right side of the timeline.
+- Use the [renderSidebar](#renderer-renderSidebar) option to render a custom sidebar on the right side of the Timeline.
 It takes a function that should return the desired markup.
 In the returned markup, you can use custom html as well.
 The template will receive the resource object as data.
 This data can be used to show resource specific things on the sidebar.
 - Customize the empty cell content above the sidebar column with the [renderSidebarHeader](#renderer-renderSidebarHeader) option.
 It takes a function that should return the desired markup.
 In the returned markup, you can use custom html as well.
-This element only renders for the timeline view, if the [renderSidebar](#renderer-renderSidebar) option is present.
+This element only renders for the Timeline view, if the [renderSidebar](#renderer-renderSidebar) option is present.
 - Or if you want to customize the empty cell content below the sidebar column you can achieve this with the [renderSidebarFooter](#renderer-renderSidebarFooter) option.
 It takes a function that should return the desired markup.
 In the returned markup, you can use custom html as well.
-This element only renders for the timeline view, if the [renderSidebar](#renderer-renderSidebar) option is present.
+This element only renders for the Timeline view, if the [renderSidebar](#renderer-renderSidebar) option is present.

 Check out how you can style the sidebar parts in [this example](https://demo.mobiscroll.com/timeline/timeline-resource-details-side-panel-footer#) or just play with the slider below to see the differences.